 They came marching up Fleming Street dressed in black, armed with Confederate and swastika flags and carrying a message.

-The dozen Ku Klux Klan members settled in the median in front of Augusta State University Saturday and faced nearly 300 onlookers who had been awaiting their arrival.
+The dozen Ku Klux Klan members settled in the median in front of Augusta State University Saturday and faced nearly 300 onlookers who had been patiently waiting for their arrival.

 And the silence broke.